 Closed System Water Treatment (Pre-commission Cleaning)

-Closed System Water Treatment cleaning in relation to heating, cooling and other closed pipework systems is the process of bringing the water system to a satisfactory condition for commissioning and ongoing maintenance of water quality.
+Closed System Water Treatment (pre-commission cleaning) in relation to heating, cooling and other closed pipework systems is the process of bringing the water system to a satisfactory condition for commissioning and ongoing maintenance of water quality.

 System contaminants such as mill scale, jointing compounds and building debris will unavoidably be found in newly made-up heating and cooling pipework systems.
 If these materials are left and are allowed to build up over time these contaminants will make the system prone to blockages.
 These blockages usually begin at strainers, control valves and small bore heat exchangers.
 Further corrosion of the pipes is likely and this will eventually encourage the growth of micro-organisms such as Legionella.

-The necessity of Closed System Water Treatment in recent years has certainly increased and this is due to modern day heating and cooling systems moving towards energy efficient control strategies that result in low flow rates in terminal units with consequently very small orifices in control valves.
+The necessity of this water treatment in recent years has certainly increased and this is due to modern day heating and cooling systems moving towards energy efficient control strategies that result in low flow rates in terminal units with consequently very small orifices in control valves.

 Do I need a Closed System Water Treatment?